SanatShourya/CSE597_FinalProject/README.md

-#
 ## Workflow with Images

 ### Panorama Preprocessing
-Unfortunately we are not allowed to share the panorama images or the ResNet features derived from them.
-You have to request to download the images here: https://sites.google.com/view/streetlearn/dataset
+Not allowed to share the panorama images or the ResNet features derived from them.
+Request to download the images here: https://sites.google.com/view/streetlearn/dataset
 Then change into the `panorama_preprocessing/last_layer` or `panorama_preprocessing/fourth_layer` folder and use the `extract_features.py` script.

 ### Preparation